 The campus will employ various measures to improve its long-term environmental impacts including reducing energy use through the proper orientation of buildings and insulation, creating efficient mechanical systems, managing stormwater run-off on-site, and implementing daylighting improvements.
-All newly constructed buildings will meet Leadership in Energy and Environmental Design (LEED®) Silver Certification.
+All newly constructed buildings will evaluate pursuing sustainable building certifications (Ex.
+Leadership in Energy and Environmental Design (LEED®) Silver Certification) at the discretion and approval of the current Board of County Commissioners (BCC).